camunda/camunda-docs-manual/site/src/documents/api-references/rest/authorization/options.html.md

 ---

 The `/authorization` resource supports two custom OPTIONS requests, one for the resource as such and one for individual authorization instances.
-The options request allows checking for the set of available operations that the currently authenticated user can perform on the `/authorization` resource.
-The fact whether the user can perform an operation may depend on various things, including the users authorizations to interact with this resource and the interal configuration of the process engine.
+The OPTIONS request allows you to check for the set of available operations that the currently authenticated user can perform on the `/authorization` resource.
+Whether the user can perform an operation or not may depend on various factors, including the users authorizations to interact with this resource and the internal configuration of the process engine.

 Method
 ------

-OPTIONS `/authorization` for available interactions on resource OPTIONS `/authorization/{id}` for available interactions on resource instance
+OPTIONS `/authorization` for available interactions on resource

+OPTIONS `/authorization/{id}` for available interactions on resource instance

 Result
 ------

-A Json object with a single property named `links`, providing a list of resource links.
+A JSON object with a single property named `links`, providing a list of resource links.
 Each link has the following properties

 <table class="table table-striped">
   <tr>